We have decided to declare today worldwide Mobile Productivity Day.

 This virtual tug-of-war between end users and IT doesn't need to escalate into an all-out conflagration.
 In fact, we think it provides one of the best opportunities for IT to become heroes in their organizations.
 After all, what could be more impressive than safely and securely keeping your users at the cutting edge of technology?

-As part of the Syncplicity Customer Success program, we are making a lot of information and assets available to you.
-These include methodologies for evaluating and deploying EFSS within your IT environment and for driving engagement with employees, a training site dubbed Syncplicity University where users and IT can watch training videos, and a collection of marketing assets you can use internally to drive awareness, adoption, and engagement of Syncplicity.
+As part of the Syncplicity by Axway Customer Success program, we are making a lot of information and assets available to you.
+These include methodologies for evaluating and deploying EFSS within your IT environment and for driving engagement with employees, a training site dubbed Syncplicity by Axway University where users and IT can watch training videos, and a collection of marketing assets you can use internally to drive awareness, adoption, and engagement of Syncplicity by Axway.

 That said, we thought we would highlight a few key learnings from years of helping drive some of the industry's largest active deployments: